What is ALPHAS, who can it help & how can it benefit my business?

 Consultancy, equipment, or services grant: The maximum grant value is £3,000 and the minimum grant is £1,000.
 The intervention rate is up to 30%.
 For example: if you wish to purchase a machine or consultancy for £10,000 – the grant element could support up to £3,000.

-MicroKEP Grant: The grant “intensity level” is 60%.
-You will need to pay £5,400 to the graduate for 400 hours, this includes holiday pay, employer’s national insurance and minimal employer’s pension contribution of 3%.
-This works out at a minimum gross salary of £11.20/hour for the graduate.
+MicroKEP Grant: The grant “intensity level” is 60%, this includes holiday pay, employer’s national insurance and minimal employer’s pension contribution of 3%.
+We advise a salary of approx. £11.20/hour for the graduate.

 The grant amount is a maximum of £3,240.